Mintbase/Grants-Program/applications/partage-lock.md

 | 3. | Mintbase module: Z | We will create a Mintbase / NEAR module that will... |
 | 4. | NEAR chain integration | Modules X, Y & Z of our custom chain will interact in such a way...
 (Please describe the deliverable here as detailed as possible) |

-**We’d be happy to give you more details about our budget allocation in a call.**

 ## Future Plans
 - **How you intend to use, enhance, promote, and support your project in the short term** We have many marketing-based options available for short-term support.
 Some examples are: